-School staff should consider whether the misbehaviour may be linked to the child suffering, or being likely to suffer, significant harm.
-In this case the school staff should follow the schools safeguarding policy.
+School staff should consider whether the misbehaviour may be linked to the child suffering, or be likely to suffer, significant harm.
+In this case the school staff should

-2.2 Uniform and equipment
+3.8 Uniform and equipment

 We expect all students to come to school in the school uniform as set out here.
 We believe that school uniform unites our school community and fosters a sense of belonging.